 According to the National Institute on Drug Abuse, using psychedelics to escape the realities of everyday life inevitably leads to a range of problems, including:

 - Relationship conflicts

 In effect, psychedelics warp a person’s good judgment to the point where he or she can easily engage in dangerous behaviors, such as unprotected sex and dangerous risk-taking that causes injury to self or others.

 According to the University of West Georgia, psychedelic drug abuse involving drugs like LSD and ketamine creates intense drug cravings and compulsive drug use over time.
 Maintaining a drug problem of this sort requires an ongoing cash stream that can soon deplete existing money sources.

 Under these conditions, a person has little choice but to resort to criminal behaviors to finance a growing drug habit.
 As any sense of right and wrong has been warped by the drug’s effects, drug users can easily steal from family, friends, neighbors and even local community businesses.

 Once there’s an ongoing demand for psychedelic drugs in a community, there’s a good chance drug trafficking operations will set up shop in affected neighborhoods.
 These developments take a tremendous toll on the families, and especially the children who live in these areas as drug activity naturally breeds violence and crime.

 While psychedelic drugs may be way less dangerous than heroin and cocaine as far as addiction goes, they nonetheless have the same types of effects on neighborhoods and communities.

-If you or someone you know is considering treatment for a drug abuse problem, please don’t hesitate to call our helpline at 800-609-2774 to speak with one of our addiction counselors.
+If you or someone you know is considering treatment for a drug abuse problem, please don’t hesitate to call our helpline at 800-609-2774 (Who Answers?) to speak with one of our addiction counselors.